Information we collect:

 This information is used to measure the number of visitors to the various sections of our site.
 We also use this information to help us expand the coverage of the sites and to make the site more useful.
 This may include AdWords’ free conversion tracking feature.

 If you choose to provide us with personal information by sending an email, or by filling out a form with your personal information and submitting it through our Web site, we use that information to respond to your message and to help us provide you with information or material that you request.
-If provided, personally identifiable information is maintained in a database.
+If provided, personally identifiable information is maintained in a secure database.

 We do not give, share, sell, or transfer any personal information to a third party unless required by law.